dav7deRouge/Portfolio-projects/README.md

-# Classification-Project_MNIST
+# Portfolio Projects

-This machine learning project, written in Python, shows the use of Deep Learning libraries offered by Google (tensorflow Keras) in order to classify images from the MNIST dataset.
+This is the repository related to Data science/analytics portfolio of Davide Russo.